pjcook/Advent-of-Code/AdventOfCode/Year2015/Day5_Readme.md

 How many strings are nice?

-Your puzzle answer was 236.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---

 Realizing the error of his ways, Santa has switched to a better model of determining whether a string is naughty or nice.
 None of the old rules apply, as they are all clearly ridiculous.